simonsmith/stylelint-selector-bem-pattern/README.md

 npm install stylelint-selector-bem-pattern
 ```

 Be warned: v0.2.0+ is only compatible with stylelint v3+.
-For earlier version of stylelint, use earlier verisons of this.
+For earlier version of stylelint, use earlier versions of this.

 ## Usage